“Captain! Blue Team’s pinned down. They can’t flank.”

-Doc steadied the lamp.
-The raspy voice was probably male and seemed to be coming from a stuffed but empty easy chair in the far-left corner of the room.
+Doc replaced the lamp.
+The rasp sounded male and seemed to be coming from a stuffed but empty easy chair in the far-left corner of the room.
 He ambled toward it.

 A small table stood between the sofa and the stuffed chair.
 He stopped to look it over and decide what to say.
 It was walnut.
 Very nice—perhaps even expensive—and suitable for playing bridge or supporting dinner for two.
 A used microwave oven disgraced its top.